Nodal Domains on Surfaces under Perturbation: Upper Semicontinuity, Courant-Sharpness, and Boundary Intersections: Technical tools: inner-radius stability

 \subsection{Acknowledgements}

 The first named author would like to thank the Prime Minister's Research Fellowship (PMRF), India program(Fellowship no. 1301599) for partially supporting his work.
 The first and second named authors would like to thank the Indian Institute of Technology Bombay, India, for providing ideal working conditions.
 The work is partially funded by the European Union.
-The third named author would like to thank Institut de Recherche Mathématique Avancée (IRMA), France, and the ERC grant (Acronym = InSpeGMos, Number = 101096550) for supporting the work.
-The third named author would also like to thank Nalini Anantharaman for various discussions and suggestions that helped improve the article.
+The third named author would like to thank Institut de Recherche Math\'{e}matique Avanc\'{e}e (IRMA), France, and the ERC grant (Acronym = InSpeGMos, Number = 101096550) for supporting the work.
+The third named author would also like to thank Nalini Anantharaman and Bernard Helffer for various discussions and suggestions that helped improve the article.